commanderk33n/blog/README.md

 # smallBlog
-smallBlog is a lowweight CMS written in PHP
+smallBlog is a low weight CMS for creating blogs written in PHP

 ## howto
 - prerequisite: LAMP stack or something similar